Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 Consider a Pre-Listing Inspection

-A vacant home may have issues sellers do not notice right away, especially if nobody is living there daily.
+A vacant home may have issues that sellers do not notice right away, especially when nobody is living there daily.

-The Certified Pre-Owned Home Listing Program is designed to help identify potential concerns before listing, reduce surprises during the buyer’s inspection period, and create more buyer confidence.
+The Certified Pre-Owned Home Listing Program is designed to help identify potential concerns before listing, reduce surprises during the buyer’s inspection period, and create greater buyer confidence.

 • Vacant homes